IkarosKappler/ikrs.http/document_root/README.txt

    chars between command name and additional arguments.

 [2013-03-10]
- - The error documents have a wrong favicon URI.
+ - [DONE 2013-03-15; actually there error did not exist] The error documents have a wrong favicon URI.

 [2013-03-09]
  - [DONE 2013-03-10]